 Committee

-The affairs of the Association shall be managed by the Committee that shall consist of a Chairman, Secretary, Treasurer and at least 2 Committee Members.
+The affairs of the Group shall be managed by the Committee that shall consist of a Chairman, Secretary, Treasurer and at least 2 Committee Members.
 The Committee shall be elected annually at the Annual General Meeting or Special General Meeting convened for the purpose of electing the Committee.
 The chairman may not hold office for more than 3 consecutive years.
 Committee members must be proposed by a member and seconded by two others.

 The Committee may ask any member to assist in its work.
+The Committee shall appoint a Research Director to guide the archaeological research of the organisation.

 The Committee shall hold at least four meetings per year.